Webtoon (platform)

-The platform partners with creators to publish original content under the Webtoon Originals banner and hosts a number of other series on its self-publishing site CANVAS.
-Line Webtoon comics can be discovered through the "daily system" function, along with being read and downloaded for free on computers and both iOS and Android devices.
+The platform partners with creators to publish original content under the Webtoon Originals banner and hosts a number of other series on its self-publishing site, Canvas.
+Line Webtoon comics can be discovered through the "daily system" function, along with being read and downloaded for free on computers and both Android and iOS devices.
 In November 2020, Webtoon established a new subsidiary called Webtoon Studios for the purpose of licensing English-language properties.
-In August 2022 it was reported that Wattpad Webtoon studios announced that would expand with a new animation division.
+In August 2022, it was reported that Wattpad Webtoon Studios would expand with a new animation division.
+On September 16, 2025, The Walt Disney Company acquired 2% equally stake of Webtoon Entertainment, as part of expanded collaboration of Disney-owned content adaption between two companies.